SLED- Statewide Library Electronic Doorway

 Live Homework Help

 Tutors are available for Alaskan students, K-12 and intro-college.
 Monday through Friday, 8am-2am; Saturday and Sunday, noon-2am.
 Connect with a live tutor, drop off a math question, submit a paper for review, or take a practice quiz.
 Check out the SkillsCenter for more homework, test prep and career resources, available 24/7.
-‘Take the tour’ on their site and contact the library if you have any questions.
+‘Take the tour’ on their site or try their ‘Tutor.com To Go’ app.
+Contact the library if you have any questions.

 A wide range of test prep from GED and US citizenship exams to electrical, plumbing, firefighting, medic, and nursing exams.
 All with downloadable eBooks for further study.
 An assortment of courses for adult learners building on core skills or changing careers.
 Free accounts for Alaskan residents, allow you to track your progress as you work through these courses.